Other Activities for Repair Station Certificate

 An application for change of a maintenance organisation approval shall be made in accordance with CAAT TCAR 8 Part 145, 145.A.85 and appendix IIIA, by using CAAT Form 2 and the associated completion instructions detailed in CAAT-GM-AIR-504.
 The application form should be submitted by CAAT-EMPIC.

-An application package for change should include:
+An application for change must include:

 The process for a change of approval is similar to the initial process for Document Evaluation, Demonstration and Inspection, and Certification.